OTI Festival 1984

 The OTI Festival 1984 (Decimotercer Gran Premio de la Canción Iberoamericana, Décimo Terceiro Grande Prêmio da Canção Ibero-Americana) was the 13th edition of the OTI Festival, held on 10 November 1984 at the National Auditorium in Mexico City, Mexico, and presented by Raúl Velasco, Pilín León, and Claudia Córdoba.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisa.

 Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Agualuna" performed by Fernando Ubiergo representing Chile; with "Vem no meu sonho" by Adelaide Ferreira representing Portugal placing second; and "Tiempos mejores" by Yuri representing Mexico placing third.
+The winner was the song "Agualuna", written and performed by Fernando Ubiergo representing Chile; with "Vem no meu sonho", written by Adelaide Ferreira and Luis Fernando, and performed by Ferreira herself representing Portugal, placing second; and "Tiempos mejores", written by Sergio Andrade, and performed by Yuri representing Mexico, placing third.

 Location

 National Auditorium, Mexico City – host venue of the OTI Festival 1984.

 The Organización de Televisión Iberoamericana (OTI) designated Televisa as the host broadcaster for the 13th edition of the OTI Festival.
 Televisa staged the event in Mexico City.
 The venue selected was the National Auditorium, which was the most important entertainment venue in the country.
 It was opened in 1952 and was designed by Pedro Ramírez Vázquez and Gonzalo Ramírez del Sordo.
 The venue had hosted the OTI Festival 1981.
 In 1989, the auditorium underwent a complete renovation, of which only the stands on the first two floors were preserved.